nikitavoloboev/data/research/staying-on-top-of-things.md

 ### Reddit
 My Reddit is heavily tailored to my own likes and I very often just look into some subreddits I like to see what is new.
 I list subreddits I like [here](https://github.com/learn-anything/reddit#readme).
 I also love using and creating [multi reddits](https://github.com/learn-anything/reddit-multi) I often check out.

-I access all these subreddits from my [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-my-mind) and [Deanishe's Reddit worklfow](https://github.com/deanishe/alfred-reddit) workflows.
+I access all these subreddits from [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-learn-anything#readme) and [Deanishe's Reddit worklfow](https://github.com/deanishe/alfred-reddit#readme) workflows.

 ### IRC
 I love using IRC with [Textual client](../macOS/apps/textual.md) and hanging out in various channels of Freenode.
 Mostly as a way to get help with an issue that I can't solve on my own after searching for everything.